HaiderAliSaeed/CE888_Lab/Assignment 2 Project 1/Readme.md

 Steps for how to use data:

-Open the above link
+1. Open the above link
-Download the data (two .zip files) from the link.
+2. Download the data (two .zip files) from the link.
-Place those both files in same folder as code
+3. Place those both files in same folder as code
+4. Install following libararies:
+Tensorflow
+keras,cv
+seaborn
+matplotlib
+5. Run the code.